Bomret/CitiesSkylinesMods/mods/NaturalLighting/SteamWorkshop.md

 [h2]Why not just use Render It! or Lumina?[/h2]
 I like both mods.
 I used them for quite some time as Daylight Classic and Softer Shadows are very old and have their quirks with the current version of the game.
 But I could never get exactly the look I wanted and both mods mods gave me option paralysis.
 I just wanted a no-config, instant improvement for the game's very yellow tinted lighting.
 So I created Natural Lighting for myself and decided to share it here.

+The second reason is that both mods use the [b]Harmony[/b] patching library which might cause issues for people who play the game on Apple Silicon Hardware as it has some outstanding issues with plattform support.
+Natural Lighting does not make use of [b]Harmony[/b].

 [h2]Source Code[/h2]
 The source code of all my mods is available on [url=https://github.com/Bomret/CitiesSkylinesMods/tree/main/mods/NaturalLighting]GitHub[/url].
 Feel free to report any issues and feedback there or here on Steam.